Retail Doomsday: How Businesses Are Adapting (or Dying) in a Changing Economy

-As retail giants Amazon and Walmart duke it out for America’s top retail spot in an increasingly online economy, the news is littered with companies that haven’t made the cut and have been forced to close.
+As retail giants Amazon and Walmart duke it out for America’s top retail spot in an increasingly digital economy, the news is littered with companies that haven’t made the cut and have been forced to close.
 Let’s take a look at a few of these now-derelict companies and break down why they failed.

 By all accounts, Amazon is today’s King of Ecommerce, boasting 43 percent of all U.S. online retail sales last year.
 Thus far, the only corporation with the resources to pose a serious threat to them is Walmart, the largest overall retailer in the world.
-Employing a new, acquisition-based strategy to revitalize their traditional brick and mortar retail plan, it appears they’ll have a fighting chance against their arch-rival.
+Employing a new acquisition-based strategy to revitalize their traditional brick-and-mortar retail plan, it appears they’ll have a fighting chance against their arch-rival.
 Other companies, however, have not been quite so resourceful.

 The ground is littered with the smoldering corpses of once-proud retailers that have been crippled by the changing economy and have starved in the face of new consumer spending habits.
-Stores are rapidly filing for bankruptcy, and no chain — no matter how large or iconic — is immune.
+Stores are rapidly filing for bankruptcy and no chain — no matter how large or iconic — is immune.

 The factors that play into these closures are many, but one theme that seems to be present in almost all cases is the rise of ecommerce.
 Adaptation has become mandatory for older businesses to stay afloat, and those that can’t find a way to stay relevant are being quickly tossed by the wayside.